 1. Number of Share Units Granted.
-The Corporation hereby grants to the Participant Performance Restricted Stock Units ("PRSUs") at the target level of (the "Target Level"), subject to the terms, conditions and restrictions set forth herein and in the Plan, and the Corporation's attainment of the Performance Goals established by the Committee as set forth on Appendix A-1.
+The Corporation hereby grants to the Participant Performance Restricted Stock Units ("PRSUs") at the target level of (the "Target Level"), subject to the terms, conditions and restrictions set forth herein and in the Plan, and the Corporation's attainment of the Performance Goals established by the Committee.
 The actual number of PRSUs earned by the Participant at the end of the Restricted Period may range from 0 to 200% of the Target Level.